-The following calculator gives you an estimate of your % bodyfat and lean body mass based on your weight, age and thickness measurements of 7 skin folds.
+The following calculator gives you an estimate of your % body fat and lean body mass based on your weight, age, and thickness measurements of 7 skin folds.
 It is based on the Jackson-Pollock 7-point method and is reasonably accurate for most people.
-This method, however, as almost all popular skin fold methods, tends to underestimate body fat levels in very lean bodybuilders.
+This method, however, like almost all popular skin fold methods, tends to underestimate body fat levels in very lean bodybuilders.

 Calculate Your Body Fat Percentage

 NOTE: Because of the nature of some of the skin fold locations for the 7-point method you will need someone to take some of these measurements for you.
 To perform each measurement: Using the tips of your thumb and forefinger pinch the skin in the area to be measured.
 Pull the skin away from the muscle, being sure to ‘get’ all the subcutaneous fat underneath the skin but don’t include the underlying muscle.
 Measure the thickness of this fold of fat and skin, in millimeters, with either a ruler (metric) or skinfold calipers.
 If you do have calipers, the jaws should be placed close to where the fingertips have the skin pinched so an accurate reading can be obtained (about 1 cm (1/4 in) away from the fingers).
 Release the caliper’s handles and wait 2 seconds before taking the reading.
 Take a reading of that same site a few more times (release the fold and get a new ‘pinch’ for each measurement) and take the average – each reading should be within 1 or 2 mm of each other.
 If you don’t have calipers you’ll have to make do with a ruler.
 The location of each required skin fold is explained below